DIY: Tone Bender MKII / Tone Bender MK1.5 / Ge Boost

 • LED / metal bezel

-• 9V power jack or internal battery power options available
+• 9V power jack (internal battery version available by request)

 TRANSISTOR OPTIONS